axel-op/googlejavaformat-action/README.md

 ### `commitMessage`

-You can optionally also specify a custom commit message.
+You can specify a custom commit message.
 Default: `Google Java Format`.

 ### `args`